damiendart/nfsnapi-python/README.txt

 .. _NearlyFreeSpeech.NET API: https://members.nearlyfreespeech.net/wiki/API

-``nfsnapi`` supports Python 2.7 and later, and Python 3.
+``nfsnapi`` supports Python 2.7 and later, and Python 3.2 and later.
 For general usage there are no prerequisites other than a supported version of Python, however to test ``nfsnapi`` with Python 3.2 and earlier versions, the `mock`_ library is required.

 .. _mock: https://pypi.python.org/pypi/mock